-I draw on my broad technical skills and knowledge of healthcare to provide ongoing technology consulting to select handful of health-related organizations.
+I draw on my broad technical skills and knowledge of healthcare to provide ongoing technology consulting to select handful of health-related organizations through Blue Sky Premise, LLC.
 Examples include:

 The Pocket Square Project is a unique pairing of fashion and philanthropy.
 How you dress tells your story, and these pocket squares tell an even bigger story.
 Handmade in Kenya from traditional African kitenge cloth, these pocket squares add color and pattern that will enhance that story.
 All proceeds benefit an HIV treatment program in Kenya that keeps thousands of children with HIV alive and thriving.
 This project is the vision of Dr. Rachel Vreeman, who recruited me design the online platform for the project and provide ongoing technological and media advice.
-We launched on #WorldAIDSDay2014 and would love to have you get involved.
 This is style with a purpose.

 Don’t Cross Your Eyes… The ultimate myth-busting collection of quirky and curious facts about your body and health